canonical/lxd/doc/api-extensions.md

 limiting hugepages is recommended when intercepting the mount syscall for the hugetlbfs filesystem to avoid allowing the container to exhaust the host's hugepages resources.

+## container\_nic\_routed\_gateway
+This introduces the `ipv4.gateway` and `ipv6.gateway` NIC config keys that can take a value of either "auto" or "none".
+The default value for the key if unspecified is "auto".
+This will cause the current behaviour of a default gateway being added inside the container and the same gateway address being added to the host-side interface.
+If the value is set to "none" then no default gateway nor will the address be added to the host-side interface.
+This allows multiple routed NIC devices to be added to a container.